 It was just five minutes after the school opened for the very first time that a fire started and the students were all evacuated.
 A short caused the fire in a control switch for one of the boilers.
 The fire was quickly extinguished and there was no damage to the building.
 During the first few years, the school was predominately a rural school.
 Three communities were joined with Robins coming in later.
 When buses could not run because of bad roads, children were seen coming to school in tractor-drawn wagons.
 Deer and quail were often seen on the grounds.
 When enrollment became too large in 1964 and 1965, 175 students were bussed to Eisenhower School.
 They were picked up and dropped off at the H & K Grocery store unless you lived in a rural area.

 During the 1970's, the school changed from a rural school to a small town school.
 In the 1980's its families became a combination of rural, city, and acreage dwellers.
 Over the years, many other changes have taken place at Hiawatha School.
 Trees have been planted, the front drive widened, playground drainage problems worked on, and classrooms added.

 For the 2016-2017 school year, there are approximately 430 students at Hiawatha School in grades K-5.
 Hiawatha School serves approximately 100 ELL (English Language Learner) students.
 A fitness trail, new computers new playground equipment, and geothermal heating/cooling have been added.
 The following people have served as principal at Hiawatha School: Irma Dovy, Keith Wymore, Barney Beasmore, Jim O'Connor, Tom Holmes, Dena Chambliss, Gregg Petersen, Michelle Elam, and Eric Christenson.
-Stephen Probert will begin duties as Hiawatha principal on July 1, 2017.
+Stephen Probert began duties as Hiawatha principal on July 1, 2017.